I-Connect/NukiBleEsp32/README.md

 Implementation is according to Nuki Smart Lock API V2.2.1 (22.06.2021)

 ## Wip
-- Cleanup and document methods
+- Add documentation to the readme and classes
-- Some variables need to move inside the class (had no focus as we first wanted to implement/test the functionality)

 ## Todo
-- Add documentation to the readme
 - Some data integrity could be checked
-- Add ability to unpair based on devicename